E-Davies/readme-generator/README.md

 ### This video provides a walkthrough of how to use the application:

 https://github.com/E-Davies/readme-generator/assets/148481294/a9294d3c-7b36-4d70-9e33-728fc1292ff9

+## License

+This application is covered under the MIT license.
+Please see the [LICENSE](./LICENSE) file in the repository for the full details of this license.

 ## Technical skills used in this project